kolotaev/vakt/README.md

 $ pylint vakt                      # to check code quality with PyLint
 ```

-To run integration tests (for Storage adapters other than `MemoryStorage`):
+To run only integration tests (for Storage adapters other than `MemoryStorage`):

 ```bash
 $ docker run --rm -d  \